Hexadentate ligand: Examples

+Nomenclature

-The denticity of hexadentate ligands is often denoted with the prefix κ^{6}.
+In coordination chemistry, the denticity of hexadentate ligands is often denoted with the prefix κ^{6}.

 Topology

-The way the donor atoms are joined together in the molecule is its topology.
+The arrangement of the donor atoms in hexadentate ligands, its topology, strongly affects the stability of its complexes.
 Some topologies are simple, such as the linear or ring shapes.
-The molecule can also be branched, either at a donor atom, or at a non-donor atom.
+The ligand can also be branched, either at a donor atom, or at a non-donor atom.
 Example shapes are the tripod, and amplector, with a bifurcation at each end.
 Rigid molecules can be used to force unusual coordination such as trigonal prism.
 F. Lions identified 36 different hexadentate topologies.